The Two Machines in the Advertisement

 Now both of those machines are in my studio.

-This is the kind of fact that is harder to explain than it first sounds.
+This is the kind of fact that is harder to explain than it sounds.

 It is not simply that I own old machines.

-It is that machines named in a historical document are now physically present in front of me, more than 150 years later.
+It is that machines named in a historical document are now here in front of me, more than 150 years later.

-What matters more is that these two machines are connected to my present work and thinking.
+What matters to me is not ownership itself, but the fact that these two machines are connected to my present work and thinking.

-When researching the early structure of jeans, most things remain as text or photographs.
+When I research the early structure of jeans, most things remain as text or photographs.

 But when the tools themselves still exist, and still function, the situation changes.

-The understanding of structure begins to gain a physical presence.
+The understanding of structure begins to take on physical weight.

 Singer No.2 and Grover & Baker No.1 are not just antiques to me.